The Best Travel Routers of 2025

 • Are travel routers more secure?

-The best travel routers offer industry-standard WPA2 encryption—the same type of security used by your home router—which means that all of your wireless traffic is safe from prying eyes.
-Public Wi-Fi hotspots are open networks that use no encryption at all but keep in mind that if you’re using a travel router as a wireless extender for a public Wi-Fi hotspot, your traffic will still be unencrypted between your travel router and the hotspot.
+The best travel routers offer industry-standard WPA2 encryption—the same type of security used by your home router to keep your wireless traffic safe from prying eyes.
+But if you use a travel router as a wireless extender for a public Wi-Fi hotspot, your traffic will still be unencrypted between your travel router and the hotspot.
 For the best security, use a wired connection or a VPN wherever possible.

 • Can hotels see what websites you visit on Wi-Fi?

-Even if you use your travel router in your hotel room, internet traffic still travels over the hotel’s network.
-While most sensitive sites and services like email and online banking use SSL encryption, this won’t prevent the hotel or other public hotspot provider from seeing where you’re going; they just won’t be able to know what you’re doing.
+Yes, hotels can see where you're going on the web even if you use your travel router in the hotel room—since internet traffic still travels over the hotel’s network.
 If you want to ensure your connection is as private and secure as possible, we recommend using a travel router with built-in VPN support.

 Was this page helpful?